 - Get yee some window treatments — in fact, I might start my color journey by looking for fabric with a decorative pattern that pleases me immensely — and then choose my wall colors from there.
 Fabric will soften up the space.
 If you want to minimize frou frou, even simple valances will do.
 The colors on the fabric should include hints of brown and colors from your floor — fabrics and/or wallpaper are fabulous for pulling all the colors in the kitchen together.
-How about something like the Haley’s Comet reproduction barkcloth design from Full Swing Textiles.
+How about something like the Haley’s Comet reproduction barkcloth design from Full Swing Textiles (now discontinued).
 It has a “richness” that to me, suits your kitchen.
 Wall color in this case would be: the green.
 Or get more light into your kitchen, yes, you could even paint the walls light gray!
 That little green Hall planter by your fridge — play up that accent color!

 - Finally, I do not think the backsplash tile behind your range top is original to 1956.
 I think those wavy field tiles are a 1980s-1990s thing.
 If I had the opportunity to retile a backsplash like this, I would run (not walk) to World of Tile to see if I could find some New Old Stock real deal vintage tile to play with.
 As Kate has suggested, I like the idea of keeping the backsplash tile harmonious with either the cabinets or the laminate (rather than queuing it to a wall color, for example); this will enable you to change out wall colors in the future.